MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_2/report.md

 - Reporting service

 ### Non-functional Requirements
+- The System must improve its availability --> tested
+- The system must increase the performance by 25% when in high demand (i.e. >Y requests/period) --> tested
+- The system must use hardware parsimoniously, according to the runtime demanding of the system.
+Demanding peeks of >Y requests/period occur seldom. --> not tested
+- The system must maintain (or improve) releasability. --> not tested
+- The software clients should not be affected by the changes (if any) in the API, except in extreme cases. --> not tested
+- The system must adhere to the company’s SOA strategy of API-led connectivity. --> not tested

 ### Functional Requirements
 - As a librarian, I want to create a Book, Author and Genre in the same process.